 |Level of controversy||3|

 First Quantum Minerals stock dividends

-Recently First Quantum Minerals has paid out, on average, around 1.19% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 0.04% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), First Quantum Minerals shareholders could enjoy a 0.04% return on their shares, in the form of dividend payments.
-In First Quantum Minerals's case, that would currently equate to about C$0.008 per share.
+Recently First Quantum Minerals has paid out, on average, around 30.21% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 0.95% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), First Quantum Minerals shareholders could enjoy a 0.95% return on their shares, in the form of dividend payments.
+In First Quantum Minerals's case, that would currently equate to about C$0.214 per share.

-While First Quantum Minerals's payout ratio might seem low, this can signify that First Quantum Minerals is investing more in its future growth.
+While First Quantum Minerals's payout ratio might seem fairly standard, it's worth remembering that First Quantum Minerals may be investing much of the rest of its net profits in future growth.

 Have First Quantum Minerals stocks ever split?